Warlick–Huffman Farm

 Warlick–Huffman Farm, also known as the Solomon Warlick House, is a historic farm and national historic district located near Propst Crossroads, Catawba County, North Carolina.
 The district encompasses 7 contributing buildings, 1 contributing site and 7 contributing structures.
 The house was built about 1820, and is a two-story, vernacular Federal style frame farmhouse.
 Also on the property are the contributing Kitchen (c.
-1820), outhouse, woodshed, six chicken coops, corn crib, and tackhouse / granary.
+1820), outhouse, woodshed, six chicken coops, corn crib, and stackhouse / granary.

 It was added to the National Register of Historic Places in 1990.